When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Provide a Shady Haven

-Strollers generally come with a canopy, but these can be lacking when it comes to providing full shade from the sun.
-Invest in a sunshade designed for strollers to protect your baby from harsh UV rays and keep them cool.
+Strollers usually come with a canopy, but stock versions often lack full coverage.
+Invest in a sunshade designed for strollers to protect your baby from harsh UV rays.

-These covers can shield your little one from up to 99% of the sun’s harmful UVA and UVB rays.
-This is important as sunburn can lead to a greater risk of skin cancer later in life (1).
+High-quality covers can shield your little one from up to 99% of harmful UVA and UVB rays.
+This protection is vital, as early sunburns can increase the risk of skin issues later in life (1).

-The extended coverage of these covers or canopies, like this one from Summer Infant, ensures no sun gets in, no matter the time of day.
-They are generally suitable for most brands of strollers and are quick and easy to attach.
+Look for extended coverage options, like this one from Summer Infant.
+These are generally compatible with most brands of strollers and are easy to attach.

-Babies and young children are still developing and can’t regulate their body temperature easily.
-They tend to conserve more heat, which can lead to overheating (2).
+Babies cannot regulate their body temperature as efficiently as adults.
+They conserve more heat, which makes them susceptible to overheating (2).

-Lightweight, loose cotton clothing that covers their arms and legs are good items to pick (3).
-The cotton is breathable and will wick moisture away from their skin, helping them lose some of that heat.
+Stick to lightweight, loose cotton clothing that covers arms and legs (3).
+Cotton is breathable and wicks moisture away from the skin.

 A popular choice is this one from I Play.
-It gives good coverage and ties under the chin.
-This helps keep the hat on, but unlike elastic strings, it won’t interfere with circulation.
+It provides excellent coverage and ties under the chin to stay secure without restricting circulation.

 3. Keep the Fluids Flowing